Skip to content

 1. Click the connector icon in the lower-left corner of the input area.
 A Connectors panel appears listing your configured connectors.

-2. Check the connectors you want to make available for this session.
+2. Check the authorized connectors you want to make available for this session.
+MCP connectors in Unauthorized, Expired, or Error status may appear in the list but cannot be selected.

 3. To add a new connector, click + in the upper-right corner of the panel.
 This opens the Add Connector form without leaving the chat.